Aitslab/training/README.md

 # Training resources
 Training materials related to data science and artificial intelligence.
 Resources which are not available for free are marked ($).
 You can find links to organizations which provide physical courses (in physicalcourses.md) and links to data sources (in datasources.md).
-Distance courses by Swedish universities are listed in SwedishUniDistanceCourses.md
+Distance courses by Swedish universities which require official registration are listed in SwedishUniDistanceCourses.md.

 ## General